piyushpatel2005/go-exploration/notes/slices/index.md

 ### How to create a Slice from an Array

-We can create a slice from an array.
-To do that, we can use `array[start_index: end_index]` syntax.
+you can also create a slice from an array.
+To do that, you can use `array[start_index: end_index]` syntax.
 In this operation, the `start_index` element is included in the output slice but `end_index` element is excluded.

 **Example:**
 ```go